docker-archive/classicswarm/docs/swarm_at_scale/deploy-app.md

 volume.
 The Docker Engine provides these two features.
 You'll create them both on the Swarm `manager` instance.

-1. Direct your local environmen to the Swarm manager host.
+1. Direct your local environment to the Swarm manager host.

     ```bash
     $ eval $(docker-machine env manager)